 where q0 is the query of the special word [#S] and Wk is the key mapping parameter matrix in the second MSA.
 The intermediate attention weight attenL represents the correlation between the TSC semantics and T+1 video segment features.

-With the extracted hL and attentionL, we design two TSC-based self-supervised pre-training tasks, emotional word prediction and appearing time prediction.
-Details about these two tasks are explained in the following.
+We utilize the extracted hL and attentionL to design two TSC-based self-supervised pre-training tasks: emotional word prediction and appearing time prediction.
+Details about these two tasks are explained below.

-Emotional Word Predicting The masked language model (MLM) achieves great success in learning sentence semantics.
-Inspired by this, we design an emotional word prediction task base on MLM.
-This task aims to predict the masked word in each TSC with the guidance of the video features and the features from other non-masked words.
-Unlike the random masking strategy of the original MLM, we only mask emotional words in each TSC to focus on emotional content learning.
+Emotional Word Prediction The masked language model (MLM) is highly successful at learning sentence semantics.
+Inspired by this, we design an emotional word prediction task based on MLM.
+This task uses the guidance of the video features and the features from other non-masked words to predict the masked word in each TSC.
+Unlike the random masking strategy of the original MLM, we focus on emotional content learning and only mask emotional words in each TSC.
 Specifically, before entering the word embedding layer, the TSC sequence is masked by replacing the Nmtsc emotional words {wmi}i=1Nmtsc with a special word [#M]:

 tsc=[#S,w1,w2,..,#M,..,wi,..,#M,..,wS]

-Then the masked sentence tsc is input the TSC decoder claimed in Eq. [eqtsc] - [final] to get the attention output hL∈R(S+1)×d.
-Finally, a multi-layer perceptron regressor is applied to predict the masked words from the attention output:
+Then the masked sentence tsc is input into the TSC decoder claimed in Eq. [eqtsc] - [final] to get the attention output hL∈R(S+1)×d.
+Finally, a multilayer perceptron regressor is applied to predict the masked words from the attention output as follows:

 Wtsc=hLWwp

-where Wwp∈Rd×V is a parameter matrix, V is the total number of emotional words in the affective lexicon, Wtsc∈R(S+1)×V is the predicted words in probability vector format.
+where Wwp∈Rd×V is a parameter matrix, V is the total number of emotional words in the affective lexicon, and Wtsc∈R(S+1)×V are the predicted words in probability vector format.
 The loss of emotional word prediction is:

 Lwp=1Nvi=1Nv1|Ci|tsc∈Ci1Nmtscmj=1NmtscCEloss(Wmjtsc,wmj[:V])